 Don't focus entirely on calcium at the expense of magnesium.
 Magnesium not only helps to preserve bone structure, but it is also necessary for proper vitamin D absorption.
 The recommended daily dose of magnesium for adults is 360-420 mg/day.
 Supplementation may be necessary if you're not consuming magnesium rich foods regularly.
 These foods include pumpkin seeds, almonds, cashews, peanuts, avocados, brown rice, baked potato skin, soy products, black and kidney beans and dark chocolate (65% cacao or higher).

 Get Regular (Weight-Bearing) Exercise

-Weight-bearing exercise helps keep bones strong.
+Weight-bearing and resistance exercises are the most effective forms of exercise to maintain healthy, strong bones.
 As the bones undergo this type of stress, they respond by ramping up their production of new bone cells.
 The extra bone production reduces the rate of bone loss, a critical benefit for anyone seeking to avoid or control osteoporosis.

 Get Your Thyroid Hormones Into Balance

 Your thyroid gland's performance can influence your bone strength and risk for osteoporosis.
 If it makes too much of a hormone called thyroxine (T4), your body may start ridding itself of old bone faster than it can generate new bone.
 Low levels of thyroid-stimulating hormone (TSH) may also make you prone to bone loss.

 If you know that you have hyperthyroidism or some other thyroid condition, have your bone density checked; if you have low bone density, have your thyroid hormone levels checked.
 You may need medication to normalize your thyroid function and preserve your bone health.

 Get Help for That Smoking or Drinking Habit